-This user guide provides important safety information in relation to the use of the SuplaFlo® 10NP + urea stockfeed range for cattle.
+This user guide provides important safety information in relation to the use of the SuplaFlo®+Urea and SuplaFlo®+Urea+Phos stockfeed range for cattle.

-SuplaFlo® 10NP + urea should not be fed to sheep.
+These products should not be fed to sheep.

 CAUSES OF UREA POISONING

 - Excessive or irregular consumption rates of urea. - Sudden introduction of high quantities of urea to cattle not previously adapted to it.